Pet Chiropractic Care & Back Problems: Home Treatment Tips

 HANDS ON HELP: CHIROPRACTIC CARE & PHYSICAL THERAPY

 There are some easy to use physical therapy techniques you can do at home with your pet.
 This probably will work better with dogs than with cats—felines have their own way of performing kitty yoga and may not want your help!
+Leave the spinal manipulation to the expert chiropractor, though.

 - Put your pet on his side.